lwhitty/image-builder-lab/README.md

 - Click "Launch"
 - Select either "Create a key pair" or "Use existing key pair, click the acknowledge box, then select "Launch Instances"
 - Use your private key via SSH to access the resulting EC2 instance
-### Switch to user "student" to verify that your custom users were created in the image build
+### Switch to user "student" to verify that your custom user was created in the image build
 ```
 $ su student
 password: